modin-project/modin/docs/flow/modin/core/dataframe/algebra.rst

 Brief description
 '''''''''''''''''
-Most of the functions that are evaluated by `QueryCompiler` can be categorized into one of the patterns: Map, MapReduce, Binary, Reduction, etc., called core operators.
+Most of the functions that are evaluated by `QueryCompiler` can be categorized into one of the patterns: Map, MapReduce, Binary, Reduce, etc., called core operators.
 The ``modin.core.dataframe.algebra`` module provides templates to easily build such types of functions.
 These templates are supposed to be used at the `QueryCompiler` level since each built function accepts and returns `QueryCompiler`.